 Note: It’s also possible to add Google Fonts using CSS, but it’s more technical.

 The first step is to login to your WordPress admin area and navigate to Plugins → Add New.

-Now type “Fonts” or “Google Fonts”, the plugin we are searching for is named “Google Fonts for WordPress“.
+Now type “Fonts” or “Google Fonts”, the plugin we are searching for is named “Google Fonts Typography“.
 Click ‘Install Now’, then ‘Activate’.

-Now the preliminary work is done, we can start using the fonts.
-Navigate to Appearance → Customize and you will see a new tab in your Customizer: ‘Google Fonts’.
+The preliminary work is done, now we can start using the fonts.
+Navigate to Appearance → Customize and you will see a new tab in your Customizer named ‘Google Fonts’.

 One of the great things about this plugin is that it’s split into two panels: